jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

-Both [`pokesite`][] and [`lifeisleet`][] use this structure for development, so refer to either project's `Dockerfile` and `docker-compose.yml`. `pokesite` is deployed on Heroku, and containers are the best approximation I've found of Heroku's architecture; now that I've moved to Docker for development environments, I'd bet it'll be a long time before I go back to local development for Rails.
+Both [`pokesite`][] and [`lifeisleet`][] use this structure for development, so refer to either project's `Dockerfile` and `docker-compose.yml`. `pokesite` is deployed on [Heroku][], and containers are the best approximation I've found of Heroku's architecture; now that I've moved to Docker for development environments, I'd bet it'll be a long time before I go back to local development for Rails.